Initial Capitalization in Titles and Headines

 site (Capitalization,Titles), the rules about titles or "headline-style

-as headline style, the first and last words and all nouns, pronouns,
+also known as headline style, the first and last words and all nouns,

-and prepositions, regardless of length, are lowercased unless
+prepositions, regardless of length, are lowercased unless they are the

 They conclude that "considerations of